peastman/sso/README.md

 instruments use the same name for corresponding articulations.

 **Pizzicato**: The player plucks the string with their finger instead of using the bow.

+**Col Legno**: More precisely, col legno battuto.
+The player strikes the string with the wooden part of the bow.
+When played by an ensemble, this produces a tight cluster of very short, percussive notes.

 **Tremolo**: More precisely, this is an unmeasured tremolo.
 All the musicians in the section move their bows back and forth over the string as quickly as possible, not trying to synchronize with each other.
 The result